xxdcc/ctDNA_data_analysis_pipeline/README.md

     bwa
 ```

-If not, download the newest one (0.7.15 on 30.11.2016) from [here](https://sourceforge.net/projects/bio-bwa/files/) and install in home directory on sm11 ($HOME/bin)
+If not, download the newest one (0.7.15 on 30.11.2016) from [here](https://sourceforge.net/projects/bio-bwa/files/) and install in home directory on sm11 ($HOME/applications)

 ```
     tar -xjf bwa-0.7.15.tar.bz2
     cd bwa-0.7.15
     make
-    cp bwa $HOME/bin
+    cp bwa $HOME/applications
 ```

+Download and install Picard from [here](https://github.com/broadinstitute/picard/zipball/master) and install in home directory on sm11 ($HOME/applications)

 ## Alignment with BWA